ld4mbse/oslc-adapter-amesim/README.md

 C:/Users/…/git/oslc-adapter-amesim/edu.gatech.mbsec.adapter.amesim/amesimmodels/
 ```

 **Warning**: the location of the folder containing AMESim models needs to refer to the **amesimmodels** folder contained in the edu.gatech.mbsec.adapter.amesim project as in the example above.
 This lack of flexibility is temporary.
-It is important that the folder be named AMESim and be located directly under the project.
+It is important that the folder be named **amesimmodels** and be located directly under the project.

 Several example AMESim models are located in the amesimmodels folder in the edu.gatech.mbsec.adapter.amesim project.